 - 1 cup butter, room temperature, cut into 1/2 inch cubes

 - 1 cup milk

-- With mixer on low, drop in butter, a few cubes at a time continuing until all butter is in and mixer resembles coarse sand.
+- With mixer still on low, drop in butter, a few cubes at a time, continuing until all butter is in and mixer resembles coarse sand.

-- Add eggs one at a time on low speed.
+- Add eggs one at a time on low speed until combined.

 - With mixer still on low slowly pour in milk and vanilla.
-Turn mixer to medium and beat for 2 minutes until batter is smooth, scraping sides of bowl as necessary, making sure batter is well combined.
+Turn the mixer to medium and beat for 2 minutes until batter is smooth, scraping sides of bowl as necessary, making sure batter is well combined.